Other flapping wing designs

 rotating on a cone-shaped shell where

-sometimes built whose apex lies at the wingroot.
+sometimes built whose apex lies at the wing root.

+the flight model by Horst Händler (1989).
 Both ends of the driveshaft are bended in Horst Händler's model.
 Thereon, the wings are attached freely twistable.
-The angles of incidence is guided by the upward pointing levers on the wings.
+The angle of incidence is guided by the upward pointing levers on the wings.

 2.11 With non-twistable arm wing section